 Although you can’t cycle much of the Thames Path National Trail as most of it is a public footpath, there are some nice parts where you can.

-The Hadrian’s Wall Path is an 84-mile long-walking National Trail that stretches coast to coast from Wallsend, Newcastle upon Tyne across northern England.
+The Hadrian’s Wall Path is an 84-mile long-walking National Trail that stretches coast to coast from Wallsend, Newcastle-upon-Tyne across northern England.
 Following the path of the Hadrian’s Wall UNESCO World Heritage Site, the Hadrian’s Wall Path gets around some of the most spectacular cities of England.

 From the rugged borderlands to the exotic cities of Newcastle, there are lots of fascinating views to take in on the way.
 If you want to walk the Hadrian’s Wall Path expect it to take between 6 to 8 days, depending on how many miles you can cover per day.
+The route passes through Tyne & Wear, Northumberland and Cumbria.

 The paths of this trail are easy to walk.
 Signposts are put up at places to make navigation easier.
 Along the path, you will get to see Roman relics signifying their occupation of Britain (Wallsend to Heddon-on-the-Wall) along with many other historic landmarks.